-As per the Moody’s Investors Service, Sweden’s banking system is quite stable.
-The reasons behind this rating is the following –
+As per Moody’s Investors Service, Sweden’s banking system is quite stable.
+The reasons behind this rating are the following –

 - Sweden has strong operating conditions that allow the banking system to thrive.

-- Secondly, Sweden banking system maintains a low interest rate which will help the profitability and asset quality to increase.
+- Secondly, its banking system maintains a low-interest rate which will help the profitability and asset quality to increase.